 What does Anonymity mean?

-Defined as ‘lacking individuality, distinction, or recognizability’ in the dictionary, GA practices anonymity at the level of press, radio, films, and television, to preserve the Unity and Principles of the Program.
+Defined as ‘lacking individuality, distinction, or recognizability’ in the dictionary, GA practices anonymity at the level of press, radio, films, television, and internet, to preserve the Unity and Principles of the Program.
 Such practices include, not using last names in meetings, or exposing someone else’s membership to the fellowship in public.

 I haven’t lost everything.
 Do I still belong?